weaviate/spark-connector/README.md

 # Weaviate Spark Connector
 For use in Spark ETLs to populate a Weaviate vector database.

-Status: Alhpa, data might not always get written to Weaviate so verify your data was actually written to Weaviate.
+Status: Alpha, data might not always get written to Weaviate so verify your data was actually written to Weaviate.

 ## Installation